mkhorasani/Streamlit-Authenticator/README.md

 ## Example

-Using Streamlit-Authenticator is as simple as importing the module and using it to verify your predefined users' credentials.
+Using Streamlit-Authenticator is as simple as importing the module and calling it to verify your predefined users' credentials.

 ```python
 import streamlit as st